go-messaging-service/goms-server/README.md

 All topic names are __lowercase__ letters!
 A registration with some capital letters (e.g. camel-case like "aCoolTopicName") will be changed into lowercase names.

 ## Messages
 A message can be everything and of (currently) any size.
-Normally it would be some XML, JSON or *insert-file-format-here* data and thats fine.
+Normally it would be some XML, JSON or *insert-your-favorite-file-format-here* data and thats fine.
 In the JSON-message (see below) will everything be escaped, but you can send everything you like.

 ## Message types
 There're different types of messages, namely `register`, `send`, `message`, `logout`, `close` and `error`.